 We installed four internal drives in the Dell PowerEdge R710 server.
 We attached the server to a Dell EqualLogic PS6000 containing 16 drives.
-We cabled the PS6000 to a Dell PowerConnect[TM] 6248 switch via its four available ports, and we cabled the server to the switch using three of the four on-board ports.
-We installed the Host Integration Toolkit (HIT) on the server for storage management and for multipath I/O support.
+We cabled the PS6000 to a Dell PowerConnectTM 6248 switch via its four available ports, and we cabled the server to the switch using three of the four on-board ports.
+We used one network port for client data communication and one for the ESX iSCSI initiator for the OS VM drives.
+We then installed the Host Integration Toolkit (HIT) on each VM for storage management and for multipath I/O support.
+We configured the two remaining network ports for communication from VMs to individual database LUNs.

 We configured the internal drives in two RAID 1 volumes, with two disks per volume.
 The PS6000 contained 16 450GB 15,000RPM drives.
-We configured the PS6000 in RAID 10 mode, and created 14 25GB LUNs to be used for SQL Data pass-through disks (2 for each of our 7 VMs) and one larger LUN for VM operating system virtual disks.
+We configured the PS6000 in RAID 10 mode, and created 14 25GB LUNs to be used for SQL Data volumes (2 for each of our 7 VMs) accessed via Microsoft iSCSI Initiator, which we enabled in each VM, and one larger LUN for VM operating system virtual disks.

-We installed Windows Server 2008 and SQL Server 2008 software on the first mirrored internal volume, configured the virtual hard drives (VHDs) for SQL Server transaction logs on the second internal volume, and placed the virtual machine operating system VHDs and SQL Server database data on the PS6000 volume.
+We installed ESX software on the first mirrored internal volume, configured the virtual disks for SQL Server transaction logs on the second internal volume, and placed the virtual machine operating system and SQL Server database data on the PS6000 volume.